lendingfront/testing-guidelines/README.md

 ### Test file name and folder

 A test file is created per endpoint its name have to contain the word "test" at the end of the name.
-For example, if you are going to create a test for `business_loan.py:board_loan` method , the corresponding test file would be `board_loan_test.py` and would ve located in `lendingfront.test.unit.app.views.business_loan`
+For example, if you are going to create a test for `business_loan.py:board_loan` method , the corresponding folder and test file would be `board_loan_test.py` and would be located in the folder `lendingfront.test.unit.app.views.business_loan`

-Note that in the implementation code we are handling a file `business_loan.py` but in the test folder a `business_loan` folfer is created and inside is the test of the endpoint, in the case, `board_loan_test.py`
+Note that in the implementation code we are handling a file `business_loan.py` but in the test folder a `business_loan` folder is created, inside is the test file for the endpoint, in the case, `board_loan_test.py`

 The final result in the project structure would be